-5.2 The Local Housing Needs survey should be undertaken by an independent experienced 3rd party.
+5.3 The Local Housing Needs survey should be undertaken the Developer, if the Council does not already have one in place.

-5.3 The number and type of affordable housing proposed should match the need from the survey.
+5.4 The number and type of affordable housing proposed should match the need from the survey.
 For example, if the survey shows there is a demand for 3 bedroomed affordable properties, these should be what is proposed.
 Equally if the survey shows there is only a need for 5 affordable homes then any marketable homes should be proportionate i.e. affordable is 35% of the total so only 10 marketable homes to make it viable.
+This is in line with the Council’s Affordable Housing SPD.

-5.4 The affordable homes that are built should be locked into village need in perpetuity so that the next generation can benefit from them.
+5.5 The affordable homes that are built should be locked into village need in perpetuity so that the next generation can benefit from them.